OWASP/owasp-summit-2017/Working-Sessions/Mobile-Security/MSTG.md

 In order to be able to schedule work during the summit and create work groups we need to know who will be attending the OWASP Summit and how much time you can/will spend for the mobile workshop.
 Please put your name as one of the participants and reach out directly to Sven via Slack, [see here](https://github.com/OWASP/owasp-mstg#contributions-feature-requests-and-feedback) on how to contact us via Slack .

 If you do not have time during the summit but are interested to help, you can start immediately by assigning issues to yourself and creating pull requests.
 We can potentially also loop you in remotely during the submit.
+Have a look at the [GitBook](https://b-mueller.gitbooks.io/owasp-mobile-security-testing-guide/content/) and the [GitHub repo](https://github.com/OWASP/owasp-mstg).

 Let's work on the testing guide and fix mobile application security!